marcusats/cpe554-graphql/README.md

 Before starting the server, you might want to prepopulate your MongoDB database with some initial data for artists, albums, record companies, and songs.
 This can help you test and interact with your GraphQL API more effectively right from the start.

-We have provided a script that automatically creates sample data in your MongoDB database.
+I have provided a script that automatically creates sample data in your MongoDB database.
 This script creates multiple record companies, artists, albums, and songs, and establishes the necessary relationships between them.

 ### Running the Prepopulate Script